Nebraska Advantage Microenterprise Tax Credit Act Guide

 Net Lease Increase

-• Leasing a building or other depreciable property, excluding motor vehicles, may be included in the calculating new investment.
+- Leasing a building or other depreciable property, excluding motor vehicles, may be included in calculating new investment.
 There is an increase in the value of leased property if the microbusiness has a new lease and there is an increase in the average net annual rent, even if it is not the first time the property has been leased.
 The increased investment is equal to the change in the annual lease costs multiplied by the term of the lease, not to exceed ten years.
 The lease is included as new investment in the year the control of the property is transferred to the microbusiness and the property is "placed in service," whether or not lease payments are due for the period during which control is transferred.

 Compensation

-• New compensation means the increase in the total compensation (plus the employer cost for health insurance) for Nebraska resident employees in the current year as compared to the base year.
+- New compensation means the increase in the total compensation (plus the employer cost for health insurance) for Nebraska resident employees in the current year as compared to the base year.
 New compensation does not include compensation paid to any employee with wages in excess of 150% of the Nebraska average weekly wage.
-The maximum wage level will be the same amount for all years in the application, and is determined by the year of application.
-See Revenue Ruling 29-22-1 for the current maximum wage level.
+The maximum wage level will be the same amount for all years in the application and is determined by the year of application.
+See Revenue Ruling 29-24-1 for the current maximum wage level.
 Compensation and the employer's cost of health insurance for an employee hired after the date of application can be included in the computation for the year of application and the year after application only if the newly hired person's authorization to work was timely confirmed by using E-Verify.

 Item 14